-Often, I meet with clients who are struggling to make a decision.
+Often, I meet with clients who are struggling to make decisions.
 In a situation like that, I guide them through what I call the Decision Matrix.

 Firstly I get them to identify the alternatives.
 Then, I get them to identify the key factors relevant to the decision.
 Then, for each alternative, I have them rate each factor.
 The alternative with the hightest score is usually the best answer.

-1. Identify the decision to be made and the main choices or alternatives.
+1. Identify the decisions to be made and the main choices or alternatives.
 List these across the top of the matrix.

 2. Brainstorm as a group the Criteria/Factors that would influence the selection of the Choices/Alternatives.